6 Spanish Translation Exercises Available Online to Practice At Home

 Just be glad you’re not a Spanish learner from 100 years ago.

 Translation was the primary method of foreign language instruction in much of the Western world, and it wasn’t always fun.

-But many linguists and educators still feel that translation is an essential part of foreign language learning.
+But many linguists and educators still feel that translation is a vital part of foreign language learning.
 When done right, it can be extremely useful for vocabulary recall and grammar practice.

-Luckily, thanks to the magic of the internet, today there are several resources for DIY translation exercises using real-world Spanish.
+Luckily, thanks to the magic of the internet, there are plenty of resources available for Spanish translation practice!